DigiChic/Google-Query-Class-by-SkilHarvest/README.md

 - Google Query is like a secret code that unlocks hidden knowledge.

 ## Data Sources
+- The data used was provided by the SkilHarvest Intsructor, Mr. TeeDee
+- Here is pictorial view of the cross-section of the data
+-
 ### Tools for analysis
 - MS Excel [Download here](https:/www.microsoft.com)
 - SQL Server (For Querying and Analysis)